cran/sgo/README.md

 lat <- c(58.21740316, 58.21930597, 58.22014035, 58.22034112,
 58.21849188, 58.21853606, 58.21824033, 58.21748949)
 pol <- sgo_points(list(lon, lat), epsg=4326)
-# Create a copy of the polygon with its coordinates shifted one position
+# Let's create a copy of the polygon with its coordinates shifted one position
 # so that we can calculate easily the distance between vertices
 coords <- sgo_coordinates(pol)
 pol.shift.one <- sgo_points(rbind(coords[-1, ], coords[1, ]), epsg=pol$epsg)